ThomasGysemans/BashInGodot/README.md

 ## Introduction

 A custom Bash parser was created to customise the behaviour of Bash and to make it easier to learn.
-A few differences remain between the real Bash and my implementation.
+A few differences remain between the real Bash and my implementation. **This is not meant to be a serious thing as it was built for a simple school project.**

 #### Available Bash Features